Policies & Procedures

 - Riley County does not accept dead animals unless bagged OR concealed in some manner.
 Large dead animals are not accepted.
 Dispose of dead animals in the transfer station.

 - Riley County does not charge the general public for dumping uniform clean loads of trees, limbs, chipped wood, leaves, straw, hay and grass at the yard waste area.
-As of July 1, 2005 there will be a $3 per ton fee charged for all commercial brush disposed of at the Solid Waste Facility.
+As of July 1, 2005 there will be a fee (refer to Rate Schedule) for all commercial brush disposed of at the Solid Waste Facility.

 - The public is allowed to remove firewood during regular hours at no charge.